La Poste Logo

 La Poste Emblem

-If the emblem looked more like a monochrome monogram in the first decades, it is now a full-fledged distinctive sign with its authenticity.
-The main element is a bluebird, located sideways with its wings folded at the top, as if in flapping.
-The body is made in the form of a truncated arrow pointing to the right.
+If the emblem looked more like a monochrome monogram in the first decades, it is now a full-fledged, distinctive sign with its own authenticity.
+The main element is a bluebird, located sideways with its wings folded at the top, as if in flight.
+The body is shaped like a truncated arrow pointing to the right.
 The second most important detail is the yellow oval.
 He appeared in 2005.

 La Poste Symbol